RicardoRivera7/ActiveDirectorywithUsers/README.md

 <h2>Description</h2>
-This is used to build a working active directory which we will then add users utilzing powershell and a script
+This is used to build a working active directory which we will then add users utilizing powershell and a script
 <br />

 <h2>Prerequisites</h2>